 Our special thanks to the Aurora Foundation, the Frances V.R.
-Seebe Charitable Trust, the Attias Family Foundation, the John Densmore Living Trust, Raging Wire, the Edward & Verna Gerbic Family Foundation, the Ward & Eis Gallery, the Creare Fund of the Tides Foundation, and the many individual contributors who have made these Projects in the past year possible.
+Seebe Charitable Trust, the Attias Family Foundation, the John Densmore Living Trust, Raging Wire, the Edward & Verna Gerbic Family Foundation, the Ward & Eis Gallery, the Creare Fund of the Tides Foundation, and the many individual contributors who have made these programs possible.

 Projects in the past year included:

 * Hawaiian Arts of Life.
-We traveled to Honolulu, O’ahu in October to spend three days hiking with the entire Grade 7 (300 + students) of the Kamehameha Middle School, presenting ideas on sustainability, biomimicry and nature awareness.
+We traveled to Honolulu, O’ahu in October to spend three days hiking with the entire Grade 7 (350 + students) of the Kamehameha Middle School, presenting ideas on survival skills, sustainability, natural and cultural awareness.

 * Summer Skills camps.
-We continued to host our summer youth tracking and awareness camps in New Mexico: our seventeenth annual Dreamtracking camp for girls, ages 10 -16; the twenty-sixth year of Hawkeye Training, our tracking/awareness camp for boys 12-18; and Hawkeye Scout, our invitational advanced skills camp, which was held for the fourteenth year.
+We continued to host our summer youth tracking and awareness camps in New Mexico: our nineteenth annual Dreamtracking camp for girls, ages 10 -16; the twenty-eighth year of Hawkeye Training, our tracking/awareness camp for boys 12-18; and Hawkeye Scout, our invitational advanced skills camp, which was held for the sixteenth year.

 * Publications.
 We continued to spread the attitude of gratitude to all living things through our publication Thanksgiving Address : Greetings to the Natural World.
-Adapted from a traditional Iroquois address to the natural world and originally printed in a Mohawk/English dual translation, these words of gratitude are now available in nine language editions: English, German, Swedish, Spanish, Japanese, Portuguese, Bisayan, French and Hawaiian.
-With our latest reprint, we have 68,500 copies of the book in print worldwide.
+Adapted from a traditional Iroquois address to the natural world and originally printed in a Mohawk/English dual translation, these words of gratitude are now available in ten language editions: English, German, Swedish, Spanish, Japanese, Portuguese, Bisayan, French, Hawaiian and Italian.
+With the publication of the Italian edition and our latest reprint of the English version, we have 75,500 copies of the book in print worldwide.